Equity Finance 2024

 All through this year, the economic outlook in Mexico has been centred around the elections that took place in June, where the president, several state governors and the Federal Congress were elected.
 Needless to say, as many expected, the results were overwhelmingly in favour of the Morena party of the incumbent president.
 As we write this article, the newly elected officials in the Federal Congress are taking their seats, with the governing party having a sufficient majority to unilaterally pass and/or amend almost any law, including the Mexican Constitution, judicial reform being their top priority.

-The aforementioned situation is especially relevant given the fact that Andrés Manuel López Obrador, the incumbent president, had one month before the newly elected president, Claudia Sheinbaum, took office in October, when he had sufficient majorities in congress to pass all his previously proposed, but blocked amendments to the constitution, a situation that sparked criticism from national and international commentators, non-profits and political actors, and which inevitably strained the diplomatic relationship between Mexico and the USA.
+The aforementioned situation became especially relevant given the fact that Andrés Manuel López Obrador, the incumbent president, had one month before the newly elected president took office in October, when he had sufficient majorities in congress to pass all his previously proposed, but blocked amendments to the constitution.
+This situation allowed him to pass the judicial reform, which sparked criticism from national and international commentators, non-profits and political actors, and which inevitably strained the diplomatic relationship between Mexico and the USA.
 The current political environment has understandably caused anxiety among investors, whose uncertainty has started causing economic effects in the market, including the peso’s depreciation against the US dollar, with Banco de México stuck in an uncomfortable position having supported an attractive USD/MXN rate with a high-rate differential during 2023.
+The country is still coming to terms with the impact that the reform will have, as the Supreme Court continues to consider if there is a last recourse against the reform.

-Even though it could be argued that the depreciation of the peso is a result of the government’s wrongdoing by using rates to sustain a strong currency, the need to cut, coupled with other aspects of the economic environment caused by the political turbulence, may cause the dollar/peso rate to spike during the second half of the year.
+Even though it could be argued that the depreciation of the peso is a result of the government’s wrongdoing by using rates to sustain a strong currency, the need to cut, coupled with other aspects of the economic environment caused by the political turbulence, is expected to continue to cause the dollar/peso rate to spike during the second half of the year.

 All the previously mentioned uncertainty, coupled with Mexico’s current economic outlook, may well cause investors to, at least, be cautious in their capital deployment in Mexico; however, we believe that opportunities will continue to open in assets at attractive entry prices.
 It will be interesting to see if the valuations are attractive enough, on a risk-adjusted basis, for the cautious investor.